 The definition of whole grain by the FDA did not come until after this study had been started.
 The main sources of whole grain were dark bread and breakfast cereal.
 In this whole grains study, if only 25% of a cereal was whole grain or bran, it qualified as a whole grain cereal.
 Despite this difference, most subsequent studies using other whole grain definitions have confirmed their conclusions.

 Most Americans eat very little whole-grain.
 The average American eats only 1/2 serving a day.
 In this particular study the group eating the least amount of whole grain ate 1/7 serving a day and those eating the most ate 2 1/2 servings a day.

 Other food groups and food macronutrients were also considered as possible influences.
-In addition to studying grain, the researchers also followed the vegetable fruit and red meat intake.
+In addition to studying grain, the researchers also followed the vegetable intake, the fruit intake, and red meat intake.
 They also kept track of the fat and protein.

 Most other food groups and macronutrients were consumed in approximately the same amount by the participants.
 There was no difference in the amount of red meat eaten by each group.
 And each group ate almost the same amount of fat and protein.

 Other Possible Explanations For The Reduced Risk

 One big difference was the amount of bran eaten by those eating more whole grain.
 Since whole grain contains bran, it would be expected that they ate more bran.
 What was unexpected was bran's strong correlation with less cardiac risk.
 Among the whole grain factors examined, bran showed the strongest likelihood of being correctly correlated with less coronary heart disease.